Time to first decision without review:

 BMJ Innovations is a peer reviewed online journal focused on novel technologies, emerging digital health and pioneering medical devices.
 The journal champions high-quality original research, systemic and narrative reviews as well as early-stage innovation reports that are designed to accelerate transferable lessons from new health solutions.
 Along with a rich mix of news, discussion and debate BMJ Innovations aims to ensure innovators, clinicians, leaders and policy makers stay informed on are empowered to adopt the latest innovations that will make the biggest impact on health.
 The journal focuses on three broad areas of innovation:

 - Medical devices

-- Assistive technologies
+- Novel technologies

-The journal is jointly owned by BMJ and AIIMS.
+BMJ Innovations is owned by BMJ

 For all contact information please refer to the contact us page.

-Please refer to the instructions for authors
+Please refer to the Instructions for authors

 Rights and Permissions

-The BMJ Publishing Group is a founding member of COPE (the Committee on Publication Ethics), which provides a forum for publishers and Editors of scientific journals to discuss issues relating to the integrity of the work submitted to or published in their journals.
+BMJ is a founding member of COPE (the Committee on Publication Ethics), which provides a forum for publishers and Editors of scientific journals to discuss issues about the integrity of the work submitted to or published in their journals.

 The EQUATOR Network is an international initiative that seeks to improve the value of medical research literature by promoting accurate, transparent reporting of research studies.
 BMJ is a sponsor of its activities.